What Is Non-Alcoholic Wine?

 The Benefits of Alcohol-Free Wine

 Lets talk calories because for me weight is the first thing I noticed float away when I reduced stopped drinking alcohol.
 For so many years I convinced myself it wasn't the wine putting on the weight, but the chips I ate with it, but from my research, I have found that non-alcohol wine contains a third to half the calories of regular wine (I note this on the product description for you).
 But it gets even better when you switch to a non-alcoholic spirit like Seedlip which contains no calories (just be careful what you add to it).

-I also checked with the Dry July Foundation on the health benefits of reducing one's alcohol intake and they say their participants report having a "clearer head, healthier skin, better sleep, more energy and productivity, weight loss and of course, no hangovers"
+I also spoke to the Dry July Foundation on the benefits of reducing one's alcohol intake and they say their participants report having a "clearer head, better skin, better sleep, more energy and productivity, weight loss and of course, no hangovers"

 I think we're onto something, a recent study by La Trobe University tells us 30 per cent of Australians recently reduced their alcohol consumption, 29 per cent reduced the frequency of their drinking and six per cent decided to stop altogether!

-Being a wine girl at heart, I think I've tried most of them now, but always on the lookout for new brands of non and low-alcohol drink options: from NA craft beers to alternative spirits san the %.
+Being a wine girl at heart, I think I've tried most of them now, but I am always on the lookout for new brands of alcohol-free drink options: from NA craft beers to alternative spirits san the %.
 This is the place to share your experiences, discoveries and recommendations for the best non-alcoholic drinks you want to rave about.